 If your final tuition bill is due in 12 to 22 years

-With time on your side, your portfolio can potentially withstand a bit of volatility in your quest for higher return potential.
-You might want to consider investing the majority of your college-saving assets in stocks and stock mutual funds as measured by the S&P 500, as these investments have historically provided the greatest long-term growth potential.
-Of course, past performance is not indicative of future results.
-For example, a $100 investment made in the Standard & Poor's Composite Index of 500 Stocks (an unmanaged index of common stocks generally considered representative of the U.S. stock market) at the beginning of 1996 would have grown to $483 by year-end 2015.** Compare that to an equal amount invested in lower-risk, lower-returning money market investments, and your investment would have amounted to only $166 over the same period of time.***
+With time on your side, your portfolio can potentially withstand a bit of volatility in your quest for higher returns.
+Stocks have historically provided the greatest long-term growth potential.
+For example, a one-dollar investment made in stocks that appreciated at the same rate as the S&P 500 index (an unmanaged index of common stocks generally considered representative of the U.S. stock market) at the beginning of 1998 would have grown to $4.01 by year-end 2017.3 Compare that with an equal amount invested in lower-risk, lower-returning money market investments over the same period of time; your investment would have amounted to only $1.51 over the same period of time.***

 Of course, past performance cannot guarantee future results.
 You must remember the volatility and risks involved in stock investing and consider your ability to withstand potential fluctuations in the value of your child's college savings.